Rules & Regulations

 16 MHIVC will attempt to contact each Quarter-finalist and New Zealand Emerging Artist Prize Winner following the Selection Judging Period using the details provided through the Competition Application Form and may require the Quarter-finalist and Emerging Artist Prize Winner to follow further instructions in order to claim the Prize.

-17 To claim the Quarter-finalist Prize or Development Prize, the Quarter-finalist and New Zealand Emerging Artist Prize Winner must, within 72 hours of MHIVC’s first attempted communication with the Quarter-finalist and New Zealand Emerging Artist Prize Winner under clause 16, respond to MHIVC as instructed by MHIVC and provide upon request:
+17 To claim and/or retain the Quarter-finalist Prize or NZ Emerging Artist Prize, the Quarter-finalist and New Zealand Emerging Artist Prize Winner must, within 72 hours of MHIVC’s first attempted communication with the Quarter-finalist and New Zealand Emerging Artist Prize Winner under clause 16, respond to MHIVC as instructed by MHIVC and provide confirmation of elements of participation upon request.

-In the event that the applicant does not provide any such information, MHIVC may determine that his or her entry to the Competition is invalid and that he or she will forfeit the Prize.
+In the event that the applicant or participant does not provide any such information or respond in a timely manner to subsequent administrative questions and correspondence to facilitate their Prize, MHIVC may determine that his or her entry to or participation in the Competition is invalid and that he or she will forfeit the Prize.

 18 If the Quarter-finalist or New Zealand Emerging Artist Prize Winner does not claim the Prize and provide all necessary documentation or information upon request in accordance with clause 16 or 17 (as the case may be), then MHIVC may, at its option, select another Quarter-finalist or Emerging Artist Prize Winner, but has no obligation to do so.